Voice and Tone

 - Thurs, 4/20, 10:00 am: Post your report on Writing as a Social Action to this site.
 Read and comment on the posts of your group members.

 In groups, draw on your most recent post to create some notes on:

 - A taxonomy: What are some popular forms for the 60 Second Video?

-- Affordances and constraints: What can “leverage and resist” in video that seems different from written text?
+- Affordances and constraints: What can you “leverage and resist” in video that seems different from writing?

 - The experience of composing in video: What was fun? frustrating? challenging? satisfying?